 - Detailed requirements, which allow for accurate build estimates from multiple agencies, so you’re comparing apples to apples, making it much easier to discern the right partner for you

-- A solution is identified through wireframes, sketches, prototypes, visual designs
+- A solution is identified through wireframes, sketches, prototypes, visual design

 - Requirements and priorities are finalized

 - The solution is built and deployed

 This is then rinsed and repeated, following an iterative lifecycle.

 The questions below are all relevant to the “Discovery” phase above.
 You are discovering what you need to build by asking yourself, your team, and your organization the right questions.
 It allows you to then go and ask your potential agency vendors to give you quotes on the right things.

 - What are your business goals for the new website?

 - Are you a subset of a larger company?
 How do you see your entity benefiting the parent company in the short term, mid-term, and long-term?
 Are there any expectations of shared data between your entity and your parent company?